arbor-sim/arbor/doc/tutorial/single_cell_model.rst

 Step **(6)** adds a :meth:`arbor.single_cell_model.probe`
 used to record variables from the model.
 Three pieces of information are
-provided: the type of quantity we want probed (voltage), the location where we want to probe ('"center"'), and the frequency at which we want to sample (10kHz).
+provided: the type of quantity we want probed (voltage), the location where we want to probe ('"midpoint"'), and the frequency at which we want to sample (10kHz).

 Step **(7)** runs the actual simulation for a duration of 30 ms.